Steps to become a Lawyer/Attorney in Virginia

 - Now that You’ve Been Admitted to the Bar

 Law Career Information in Virginia

-The U.S. Bureau of Labor Statistics of the Department of Labor reports that in May 2017, there were 16,330 lawyers employed in Virginia, averaging a yearly mean salary of $136,790.
-Those working in the Washington, DC – Arlington/Alexandria, VA metropolitan area earned an even higher annual mean wage of $177,990, and those in the Harrisonburg area fared better than average as well, with a yearly mean wage of $143,490.
+The U.S. Bureau of Labor Statistics of the Department of Labor reports that in May 2022, there were 24,020 lawyers employed in Virginia, averaging a yearly mean salary of $162,640.
+Those working in the Richmond metropolitan area earned an even higher annual mean wage of $166,500, and those in the Charlottesville area almost met the state average with a yearly mean wage of $154,790.
 The majority of lawyers in Virginia work in the Washington, DC-Arlington-Alexandria area, followed by Richmond and the Norfolk –Newport News –Virginia Beach area.
 The following steps will enlighten you on how to join these Virginia lawyers and become a licensed, practicing member of the Virginia bar.